 This course is intended to be taken after completing accelerated Math 7.
 Junior high students may receive high school elective credit by successfully completing both semesters with a "C" or higher.
 Failure to earn a grade of a "C" or higher in both semesters may result in the student taking Algebra I again during their Freshman year.
 Credit will be recorded onto the students' high school transcript with junior high letter grades attached.
-These grades will be counted into the student's cumulative grade point average and will fulfill an elective credit requirement toward graduation.
+These grades will fulfill a credit requirement toward graduation at a QCUSD High School.
 Accelerated math opportunities are intended to provide students access to higher levels of math in high school, not replace high school math instruction.
 All students are required to take math all four years of high school.
 This course is accelerated for students who have proven their exceptional interest, ability, and industry in mathematics.
 It is designed to deepen and extend understanding of linear and non-linear relationships by comparing and contrasting them with each other.
 Students will apply models to data that exhibit a linear trend.
 In addition, students will engage in methods of analyzing, solving and using exponential and quadratic functions.
 Emphasis will be on the application of the functions studied.
 This accelerated course uses the state standards as a guideline for its curriculum and prepares students for advanced study in mathematics and science.
 A graphing calculator is recommended for this course.